Some links in this post may be affiliate links, meaning we earn a commission on any purchases you make using the link at no cost to you.

 You can think of this red cabbage salad as a mix between slaw and roasted vegetables.
 The benefit of this is that you have the raw and crispy textures playing off one another.
 Plus, it will keep for days.

-This salad is great make-ahead side dish.
-You could fee a lot of people or yourself inexpensively.
+This salad is a great make-ahead side dish.
+You could feed a lot of people or yourself inexpensively.

 I love eating it next to a rich piece of meat or BBQ.
 The lemon mustard vinaigrette will add much needed zest to a heavy meal.

 Add a blast of color to your next meal with this easy and healthy red cabbage salad with apples!

 This salad is jam packed with healthy ingredients.
 Mighty cabbage, fruity apples, pungent scallions, nutty seeds, and a healthy vinaigrette offer a variety of nutrients that will keep you feeling your best.
 Here are some highlights about the health benefits of each:

 Cabbage is packed with nutrients like fiber, folate, potassium, magnesium, vitamins A and K according to WebMD.
 Just 1/2 a cup has about 1/3 of the vitamin C you need for your entire day!
 It’s good for digestion, your heart, inflammation, and cancer prevention.